nicolasfoss/resume_projects/README.md

 In this R project, I used dataframes and the dplyr package to find out who you should put on your team, and in doing so become the next "Moneyball" star manager of an athletics team.

 I used performance data collated from jumps and throws events in the US from 2013-2017.

+## What Your Heart Rate Is Telling You

+Heart disease is the leading cause of death in the United States.
+Researchers are using several data mining techniques to help health care professionals in the diagnosis of heart disease.
+In this project, I examined the relationship between the maximum heart rate one can achieve during exercise and the likelihood of developing heart disease.
+Using multiple logistic regression, I handled the confounding effects of age and gender.

+This project uses the Cleveland heart disease dataset.